gguillotte/mdsrd5/LICENSING.md

 # Legal Information

-This material is being released using the Open Gaming License Version 1.0a and you should read and understand the terms of that license before using this material.

-The text of the Open Gaming License itself is not Open Game Content.
-Instructions on using the License are provided within the License itself.

-No content in The Markdown SRD5 is claimed as Product Identity, and all of The Markdown SRD5 is Open Game Content as described in Section 1(d) of the License.
+All rules content in this document is Copyright 2016 Wizards of the Coast and is used here under their declaration of it as Open Game Content in the System Reference Document 5.0, as cited in Section 15 of this reproduction of the license.
+Terms original to The Markdown SRD5, including hooked hulk, eyestalker, fey plane, shadow plane, Primordial Chaos, and Orb of the Wyrm, are Open Game Content as described in Section 1(d) of the License.
 The terms of the Open Gaming License Version 1.0a are as follows:

 OPEN GAME LICENSE Version 1.0a